frdmn/sublime-bork-files-syntax-highlighting/README.md

 # sublime-borkfile-syntax-highlighting

-This plugin adds syntax highliting for `.borkfiles`
+This plugin adds syntax highliting for `.borkfiles`.

 ## Installation